Senate Inquiry On Drug Prices Echoes Landmark Hearings Held 60 Years Ago

 One expert urged the government to publish an official list of patented drugs and their generic equivalents along with prices so everybody could see what they cost.

 None of this happened.
 The industry fought back.
-Any legislation seemed doomed until the tragedy of thalidomide, a pill taken for morning sickness that produced deformities in babies, prompted lawmakers to act.
+Any legislation seemed doomed until the tragedy of thalidomide — a pill taken for morning sickness that produced deformities in babies — prompted lawmakers to act.

-But the Kefauver-Harris Amendments of 1962, which set requirements for medical trials and laid ground for the modern drug-approval process, did little to control cost.
+But the Kefauver-Harris Amendments of 1962, which set requirements for medical trials and laid ground for the modern drug-approval process, did little to control costs.

 There was no need to limit drug prices, Austin Smith, president of the Pharmaceutical Manufacturers Association, told the Kefauver committee.
 Attempts to prove excessive industry profits were "doomed to failure," he said.
 Drug prices were rising more slowly than consumer prices generally, Smith said.